 Accountability for the educational performance of each school is delegated to the Executive team who are also responsible for promoting and monitoring standards of safeguarding and ensuring high quality professional development and staff wellbeing.
 The Executive team consists of the Chief Executive Officer, Deputy Chief Executive Officer/Chief Finance Officer, Chief Standards Officer and Chief Operations officer.

-The Education Committee oversees the educational performance of each school and the personal development and wellbeing of pupils.
-The responsibility of the Education Committee is to ensure all pupils in each school receive the very best education through a broad, balanced and engaging curriculum.
+The Local Governing Board oversees the educational performance of each school and the personal development and wellbeing of pupils.
+The responsibility of the Governing Board is to ensure all pupils in each school receive the very best education through a broad, balanced and engaging curriculum.

-Each school has a Local Education Committee (LEC), comprised of parents, staff, executives and Trust appointed members.
+Each school has a Local Governing Board (LGB), comprised of parents, staff, executives and Trust appointed members.
 Their primary role is to enable school leaders to achieve the highest educational outcomes for all pupils, through monitoring the quality of education and by providing effective support and challenge.
-In cases where any school require rapid improvement an Interim Management Board is formed in place of a LEC to deliver the necessary improvements until such time the Trust Board deem appropriate.
+In cases where any school require rapid improvement an Interim Management Board is formed in place of a LGB to deliver the necessary improvements until such time the Trust Board deem appropriate.

 The Trust Board is accountable for the financial performance of each school and delegates the operational management, regulation and oversight to the Chief Finance Officer, (CFO) in accordance with scheme of delegation.
 The CFO reports to the Finance and Resources Committee.
 The Finance and Resources Committee have responsibilities for issues of finance, risk, control and governance.